Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

 Now that the barn houses are back in fashion, they have yet taken another toll with an introduction of comfort, warmth, and luxury in the home spaces.
-Deeply rooted in agriculture and farming, these homes are now redefining their personalities with an utter modernist concept and an eye to detail.
+Deeply rooted in agriculture and farming, these homes are now redefining their personalities with an utterly modernist concept and an eye to detail.

-What Is A Pole Barn House
+Pole Barn House Designs

-A pole barn house is a structure with a post-frame construction that uses poles driven or secured in to the ground.
+A pole barn house is a structure with a post-frame construction that uses poles driven or secured into the ground.
 Post frame buildings use steel posts, solid wood posts or laminated columns rather than the wood studs found in most homes.
 These poles are the primary means of support for the roof.

 Post frame construction can use a variety of different types of foundations to adapt to different weather conditions.
 The way they are constructed with large supports allows for larger windows and provides more room for insulation making them more energy efficient.